arcus/Arcus_Labs_Orientation/new_data_contribution.md

 estimated_time: 30 minutes

+@pre_reqs
-@pre_reqs: It's helpful to have reviewed the [Arcus website](https://arcus.chop.edu) at  (available only on the CHOP network), to understand Arcus’s overall goals.
+It's helpful to have reviewed the [Arcus website](https://arcus.chop.edu) at  (available only on the CHOP network), to understand Arcus’s overall goals.

 @end